-Tours include a pleasant 60-90 minute outdoor guided walk through a garden of Native Hawaiian and Polynesian introduced plants; broad views of Mānoa Valley; a close look at Kūkaʻōʻō Heiau, (an ancient Hawaiian sacred agricultural temple) as well as the history of Kūaliʻi, the private Cooke family residence, which will one day be open to the public as a historic house museum.
+With aloha and safety as our top priorities, we are happy to welcome back the community by offering complimentary (for HI residents) 30-minute zip tours.
+These zip tours will include a pleasant guided walk through a garden of Native Hawaiian and Polynesian introduced plants; broad views of Mānoa Valley; a close look at Kūkaʻōʻō Heiau, (an ancient Hawaiian stone structure) as well as the history of Kūaliʻi, the private Cooke family residence, which will one day be open to the public.

-Please browse our event calendar (above) for available times and dates to reserve a tour.
-Request dates at least one week in advance to guarantee tour.
+Please click below to browse our calendar for available times and dates to reserve a zip-tour.

 We hope you have a wonderful tour and look forward to seeing you soon!